angadgill92/TIL-today-I-learnt-/SystematicProgramDesign.md

 #### Enumerations

 Enumerations are used when the information to be represented consists of a fixed number of *distinct* items.
-These distinct items are almost always represented as strings .
-Think of Enumerations like an inclusive (square bracket) interval of distinct `String` values.
+These distinct items are almost always represented as strings.
 For example , colors of a traffic light, or cities in a state etc. Here's an example :

 ``````racket
 ;; LightState is one of: